 There are some core aspects to keep in mind when launching a mobile first web design project.

 Do you know the Bill Gates’ phrase “Content is King”?
 That’s certainly true about the design strategy in question.
 The very first step towards a successful project is deciding on content priorities for a small-sized layout.

 You need to work hard on the copy to prioritize what is really important and to remove irrelevant content.
 Mobile devices have many limitations such as bandwidth and screen size.

 Consider these parameters, pay attention to context, and you will write the perfect copy that will enchant visitors.
 Writing user scenarios is extremely handy in such a case, as it helps developers to understand the difference between interactions on desktop and mobile screens, and to avoid irrelevant content changes.
 At this stage, you can also add content-specific breakpoints with the help of media queries that will allow the design to adapt to multiple screen sizes.

-Minimize the amount of typing users are required to do.
-Typing on a mobile takes too much time, and users often make mistakes.
+Minimize the number of typing users are required to do.
+Typing on mobile takes too much time, and users often make mistakes.
 You may leverage forms, or auto-complete to help visitors quickly go through all the typing-related steps.